bigskysoftware/_hyperscript/www/docs.md

 ##### Closures

-Hyperscript does not encourage the use of closures or callbacks nearly as much  Javascript.
-Rather, it uses [async transparency](#async) to handle many of the situations in which Javascript would use them.
+Hyperscript does not encourage the use of closures or callbacks nearly as much as JavaScript.
+Rather, it uses [async transparency](#async) to handle many of the situations in which JavaScript would use them.

 However, there is one area where closures provide a lot of value in hyperscript: data structure manipulation.
 The hyperscript syntax for closures is inspired by [haskell](https://www.haskell.org/), starting with a `\` character,